hyuwah/Android-Networking-Example/README.md

 #### Simple

-The aim here is just to straightforwardly fetch a remote data on various networking library that are available and various async work method (callback, rx, coroutine), using the minimum amount of effort to setup the networking code.
+The aim here is just to straightforwardly fetch a remote data on various networking library that are available and various async work method (asynctask, callback, rx, coroutine), using the minimum amount of effort to setup the networking code.

-#### Standard (WIP)
+#### Standard

-This category uses Retrofit as networking library and adds basic separation of concerns with presentational pattern, in this case MVP and MVVM.
+This category follows basic separation of concerns with presentational pattern, in this case MVP and MVVM.
+It uses Retrofit as networking library and Rxjava or Coroutine for async work.

-#### Advanced (WIP)
+#### Advanced

+This category took the standard to the next level.
+It applies architectural pattern which separate each responsibility into its own layer.
+Currently this contains two sub-category:

-This applies architectural pattern (Uncle Bob's Clean Architecture) along with MVVM pattern, Retrofit for networking & Coroutine to do async work.
+1. Advanced Coroutine (without DI), which follows Uncle Bob's Clean Architecture along with MVVM pattern, Retrofit for networking & Coroutine to do async work.
+2. _Pepe_ Arch, a homebrew architecture used by one of the leading online travel agent company in Indonesia

 ### TODO

+More Network Client
-- Fast Android Networking
+- [ ] Fast Android Networking
-- Fuel
+- [ ] Fuel
-- more...
+- [ ] more...

+More Case
+- [ ] Consecutive / chained network calls
+- [ ] Proper REST Api HTTP code handling
+- [ ] Syntactic Sugar with extensions for some featured example
+- [ ] Offline-first app (Single Source of Truth data)